-Semper Gumby is a play on words using the United States Marine Corps Latin motto “Semper Fidelis,” which means “Always Faithful.”
-Referring to the animated clay character Gumby, the pun means “Always Flexible.”
+Semper Gumby is a play on the United States Marine Corps Latin motto "Semper Fidelis," which means "Always Faithful."
+Referring to the animated clay character Gumby, the pun refers to someone who's always flexible.

 Example: "They want us to turn around and camp three miles back?
 Semper Gumby."

 Someone who is in and out of the medical clinic daily is fondly dubbed a "sick call ranger."
 This is because they go to sick call at first formation every morning, but somehow still show up for meals.

 Example: "Jason's out again, earning his sick call ranger badge."

 20. Squared away